Getting Started

 insta = { version = "1.38.0", features = ["yaml"] }

-And for an improved review experience it's recommended to install the cargo-insta tool:
+And for an improved review experience it's recommended (but not necessary) to install the cargo-insta tool:

 Unix: